 4. Grilled Sweet-n-Spice Salmon With Rice

-Fish is a staple protein in the Mediterranean diet and plays a big role in a heart-health-conscious regimen, too.
-In fact, you should be eating fish (preferably fatty fish like salmon, mackerel or herring) about twice per week, according to the American Heart Association.
+Fish is a staple protein in the Mediterranean diet, which was named the Best Diet of 2021 for the fourth year in a row by the U.S. News & World Report.
+You should be eating fatty fish like salmon, mackerel or herring about twice per week, according to the American Heart Association.

-Salmon, specifically, is known for its high omega-3 fatty acid content, an unsaturated fat that's great for your heart health, according to the National Center for Complementary and Integrative Health.
-And while this fatty acid is pro heart health, omega-3 supplements have not been shown to help protect against heart disease.
-So, in order to get all the fish oil benefits, incorporate salmon into your dinner dish.
+Salmon, specifically, is known for packing omega-3s, an unsaturated fat that supports heart health.
+And while this fatty acid is heart-healthy, omega-3 supplements have not been shown to help protect against heart disease, per the National Center for Complementary and Integrative Health.
+So, in order to get all the fish oil benefits, incorporate salmon into your dinner.

 Get the Grilled Sweet-n-Spice Salmon With Rice recipe and nutrition info here.

 Burgers can be a part of a healthy heart-healthy diet — especially when they're veggie-based.
 These grilled vegetable burgers are vegan and Med diet-friendly, low in calories and only take 22 minutes to make.

 Eggplant, the main component of this recipe, is high in fiber, a nutrient that most Americans don't eat enough of.
 Fiber helps keep digestion regular, promotes satiety and may even help minimize your risk of heart disease, according to Harvard Health Publishing.
 You can pair this dish with a whole grain like quinoa or farro to add even more fiber to your dinner.

 Get the Grilled Vegetable 'Burgers' recipe and nutrition info here.

 - American College of Cardiology: "Swap Saturated Fats with Unsaturated Fats for a Healthy Heart"